 Patty Carocci is the Assistant Dean for Development and Alumni Relations at the Robert H. Smith School of Business, the University of Maryland’s business school.
 Committed to the ideals of giving back, Patty has been in the philanthropic industry since the start of her career at the Pew Charitable Trusts.
 Since leaving Pew, she has helped developed philanthropic cultures at institutions such as Vassar College, The University of Pennsylvania, and Sidwell Friends School.

-John Costello has over thirty years of management, marketing, and digital experience in consumer products, technology and retail.
-He is current Global Chairman of the Mobile Marketing Association, and was President, Global Marketing and Innovation at Dunkin’ Brands, Inc. before his retirement in 2016.
-Since beginning his career at Procter & Gamble, John has served as Executive VP of The Home Depot, Senior Executive VP of Sears, Chief Global Marketing Officer of Yahoo, CEO of MVP.com, and President and COO of Nielsen Marketing Research U.S. John, who was elected to the Retail Advertising Hall of Fame, is a past director of Quaker Oats and Ace Hardware Corporation, a current director of Fantex, Inc. and xAd, Inc., and past Chairman of both the Association of National Advertisers and The Advertising Council.
+John Costello has over thirty years of general management, marketing, and digital experience in consumer products, technology, and retail.
+He is current Global Chairman of the Mobile Marketing Association, and was President of Global Marketing and Innovation at Dunkin’ Brands, Inc. before his retirement in 2016.
+Since beginning his career at Procter & Gamble, John has served as Executive VP of The Home Depot, Senior VP of Pepsi-Cola U.S., Chief Global Marketing Officer of Yahoo, CEO of MVP.com, and President and COO of Nielsen Marketing Research U.S. John, who was elected to the Retail Advertising Hall of Fame, is a past director of Quaker Oats and Ace Hardware Corporation, a current director of Ring, Inc.; xAd, Inc.; and the Grand Teton Music Festival; and past Chairman of both the Association of National Advertisers and The Advertising Council.